jtorral/DockerPgHa/README.md

 Feel free to modify the genCompose script and add additional networks and change the priority logic.

 The script adds **depends_on** sections to the postgres and pgbackrest service.
-Postgres depends on etcd services to be running prior to starting Postgres depends on pg1 postgres to be running as well.
+Postgres depends on etcd services to be running prior to starting.
+Postgres, (except for first node in first dc) depends on pg1 postgres to be running as well.

 Keep in mind, depends_on is not the best way to specify startup order.
 Health checks should be used.

-Additionally, genCompose assigns static port mapping to postgres containers so you can consistently access them with the same connection string.
+Additionally, genCompose assigns static port mapping to postgres containers so you can consistently access them with the same connection string. genCompose trys to identify the highest port number already mapped to 5432 in your environment and create maps higher than that.

 ### The running environment